bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-02-newsletter.md

   discard any file containing a block not processed by synchronization.
-  The combination of a small data allowance and repeated use of the `getblockfrompeer` RPC could cause multiple block-files ineligible for pruning, and cause a pruned node to exceed its data allowance.
+  The combination of a small data allowance and repeated use of the `getblockfrompeer` RPC could cause multiple block-files ineligible for pruning, and cause a pruned node to exceed its data allowance. {% assign timestamp="52:50" %}

-- [Bitcoin Core #25957][] improves the performance of rescans for descriptor wallets by using the [block filter index][topic compact block filters] (if enabled) to skip blocks that don't spend or create UTXOs relevant to the wallet.
+- [Bitcoin Core #25957][] improves the performance of rescans for descriptor wallets by using the [block filter index][topic compact block filters] (if enabled) to skip blocks that don't spend or create UTXOs relevant to the wallet. {% assign timestamp="55:18" %}

-- [Bitcoin Core #23578][] uses [HWI][topic hwi] and recently merged support for [BIP371][] (see [Newsletter #207][news207 bc22558]) to allow external signing support for [taproot][topic taproot] keypath spends.
+- [Bitcoin Core #23578][] uses [HWI][topic hwi] and recently merged support for [BIP371][] (see [Newsletter #207][news207 bc22558]) to allow external signing support for [taproot][topic taproot] keypath spends. {% assign timestamp="56:42" %}

 - [Core Lightning #5646][] updates the experimental implementation of [offers][topic offers] to remove [x-only public keys][news72 xonly] (instead using [compressed pubkeys][], which contain an extra byte).
   It also implements forwarding of [blinded payments][], another experimental protocol.
-The PR description warns it "does not include generating and actually paying invoices with blinded payments."
+The PR description warns it "does not include generating and actually paying invoices with blinded payments." {% assign timestamp="57:53" %}

-- [LND #6517][] adds a new RPC and event that allow a user to monitor when an incoming payment ([HTLC][topic htlc]) is fully locked in by the commitment transaction being updated to reflect the new channel balance distribution.
+- [LND #6517][] adds a new RPC and event that allow a user to monitor when an incoming payment ([HTLC][topic htlc]) is fully locked in by the commitment transaction being updated to reflect the new channel balance distribution. {% assign timestamp="1:01:18" %}

-- [LND #7001][] adds new fields to the forwarding history RPC (`fwdinghistory`) indicating which channel partner forwarded a payment (HTLC) to us and the partner to whom we relayed the payment.
+- [LND #7001][] adds new fields to the forwarding history RPC (`fwdinghistory`) indicating which channel partner forwarded a payment (HTLC) to us and the partner to whom we relayed the payment. {% assign timestamp="1:03:52" %}

 - [LND #6831][] updates the HTLC interceptor implementation (see [Newsletter #104][news104 intercept]) to automatically reject an